-NOTE: If all the requirements to select a new transfer case position have been met, the current position indicator light will turn OFF, the selected position indicator light will flash until the transfer case completes the shift.
-5 When the shift is complete, the indicator light for the selected position will stop flashing and remain ON.
+• If all the requirements to select a new transfer case position have been met, the current "Transfer Case Position Indicator Light" will turn OFF, the selected "Transfer Case Position Indicator Light" will flash until the transfer case completes the shift.
+When the shift is completed, the "Transfer Case Position Indicator Light" for the selected position will stop flashing and remain ON.